Using Nathalie Bond Products in Pregnancy and Post Birth

 After birth it is advisable that essential oils are not used for direct skin contact as they have quite strong odours that can interfere with the mum/baby bonding.
 However, using essential oils for inhalation to help relax or energise after a sleepless night can be beneficial.

 Bringing a new born baby in to the family is a truly wonderful thing, but sleepless nights and erratic days can leave you feeling burnt out and overwhelmed.
 Make sure you take some time to refresh.
 We give you some ways to do that below.

 Herbal salt baths can speed healing and reduce swelling by encouraging circulation.
-They can help you relax and sooth postpartum discomfort from stitches, perineal bruising, and haemorrhoids, and also give you some much needed time out!
-Have a look at our bath salts.
+They can help you relax and soothe postpartum discomfort from stitches, perineal bruising, and haemorrhoids, and also give you some much needed time out!
+Have a look at our Bath Salts.
 You can also add oatmeal to ease any itching experienced when recovering with stitches.

 Our Room Mists and Bloom Face Mist is also a wonderfully simple solution for pushed-for-time new parents.
-Or when you have a little more time in an evening, during those cluster feeds, why not put one of our candles on in the background and allow the gentle fragrance and flame set a relaxing scene.
+Or when you have a little more time in an evening, during those cluster feeds, why not light one of our Candles and allow the gentle fragrance and flame to set a relaxing scene.

 Baby and Mum –

 Our gentle range has been created with baby and mum in mind.
-Through all 3 of my pregnancies, 4th trimester and beyond, the gentle range has been my saving grace.
-I have used the soap block straight after birth to cleanse myself and my baby.
-I have used the skin balm and face oil for my own moisturising, and babies too.
-It’s lovely on their new born skin and serves as a fantastic bottom balm to help alleviate those sore bottoms.
-The skin balm has also been my alternative to the mainstream nipple balms on the market.
+Through all 3 of my pregnancies, 4th trimester and beyond, the Gentle Range has been my saving grace.
+I have used the Gentle Soap Bar straight after birth to cleanse myself and my baby.
+I have used a Balm and Face Oil for my own moisturising, and babies too.
+It’s lovely on their newborn skin and serves as a fantastic bottom balm to help alleviate those sore bottoms.
+The Nathalie Bond Gentle Balm has also been my alternative to the mainstream nipple balms on the market.